manydeps/manydeps-cln/README.md

 This error does not happen with c++17 on windows or linux.
 With linux c++20 it works fine.
+On windows, it works with `c++20 /permissive` (but not with `/permissive-`).

+It seems that this is due to some breaking ABI change and name mangling differences: see [Microsoft Blog Post on C++20](https://devblogs.microsoft.com/cppblog/msvc-cpp20-and-the-std-cpp20-switch/).

 ### Issues with Bazel and CL toolchain